Datafable/diveboard-data-publication/standardization/add-fields.md

 n | maximumElevationInMeters | 313 | Identical to `minimumElevationInMeters`
 n | taxonID | `?` | If provided by EOL
-n | nameAccordingToID | www.marinespecies.org | Identifier for the source, if provided by EOL
+n | nameAccordingToID | www.marinespecies.org | Identifier for the source, if provided by EOL n | vernacularName | If provided by EOL